Alan Wood’s microscopical diary – 2024

 BHMJ with BH-RLA vertical illuminator and Neo objectives

-Sadly, even with a lighter head and without a camera, this arrangement was also too heavy and the focus drifted.
+Sadly, even with a much lighter head and without a camera, this arrangement was also too heavy and the focus drifted.
 So now I will have to get out my No. 1 JIS screwdriver and remove the dovetail from the BH-NRE nosepiece so that I can screw it to my CH-2 stand.
-This has a more conventional arrangement where the focus only moves the stage and the condenser, and so the weight of the camera and head are not a problem.
+This stand has a more conventional arrangement where the focus only moves the stage and the condenser, and so the weight of the camera and head are not a problem.

 June 2024